-2. To determine Ohio residency classification for tuition purposes, submit a copy of your I-797 Notice of Action (approval notice only) from USCIS for your I-821 D application for Deferred Action status,
+2. To determine Ohio residency classification for tuition purposes, submit a copy of your I-797 Notice of Deferred Action (approval notice only) from USCIS to the International Student Services Office:

 Steps to enrollment (What to do after being admitted to CSCC?)

 1. Take a Placement Test and/or Submit Test Scores and/or Transcripts

-The placement test determines the appropriate course level placement for first term student.
+The placement test determines the appropriate course level placement for first term students.
 You may be exempt from taking some or all sections of the test if you have qualifying ACT, AP, or CLEP scores or have transcripts from another college or university.
 Click here for details.